Mark 7 – Declaring Food and People Clean

 a.
 Are you thus without understanding also?
 In response to the parable, Jesus amplified the point made to the multitudes.
 We are defiled from the inside out rather than from the outside in, and this is particularly true of ceremonial things like foods.

 b.
-For from without, out of the heart of men, proceed evil: God is far more concerned with what comes out of us than what goes into us.
+For from within, out of the heart of men, proceed evil: God is far more concerned with what comes out of us than what goes into us.
 This is especially true when it comes to foods and traditions and rituals.

 c.
 Evil thoughts, adulteries, fornications: This is a 13-part list that exposes the kind of evil that lives in the human heart.
 You don’t need to travel a long distance to find the source of these sins.
 You don’t need to conduct an exhaustive search.
 All you need to do is look at your own heart.
 “The source from which these rivers of pollution proceed is the natural heart of man.
 Sin is not a splash of mud upon man’s exterior, it is a filth generated within himself.”
 (Spurgeon)